Tunisia: Risk Assessment

 Business Climate Rating

-- Proximity of the European market and association agreement with the EU
+- Close to the European market; association agreement with the EU

 - High unemployment rate, mainly among young people

-- Tourism sector facing political and security problems and increased competition
+- Tourism sector facing political and security problems as well as increased competition

-- Social tensions leading to the proliferation of demonstrations and social unrest, particularly in the mining sector
+- Social tension leading to increased demonstrations and social unrest